subpixelch/flexgrid/README.md

-# flexGrid
+# flexgrid

-Flexbox grid system for Stylus.
+FlexBox grid system for Stylus.

 ### Features that set this grid apart
 - Pass ratios (fractions or decimals) to assign sizing (e.g. `block(1/4)` would create blocks that are 1/4 the size of their container with a gutter between them)